-Courthouse Safety:
+Courthouse Safety

 Courthouse security personnel will be available for review hearings, sentencings, protection hearings, etc. Every individual entering the courthouse will go through a metal detector operated by security personnel.
 Furthermore, security personnel, victim advocates, and victim-witness coordinators can assist victims in and out of the courthouse.
-Victims are provided the opportunity to be separated from the offender at any point in the judicial process.
-DV Court will strive to provide security personnel with information on potentially volatile court hearings, including review and protection hearings.
+Victims are provided the opportunity to be separated from the offender during any point of the judicial process.
+DV Court will strive to provide security personnel with information on potential volatile court hearings, including review and protection hearings.

-Stakeholder Collaboration and Meetings:
+Stakeholder Collaboration and Meetings